Empoy Marquez: Life and career

 Afterwards, Marquez co-starred in the romantic comedy film Kita Kita (2017), opposite to Alessandra de Rossi.
 He portrayed Tonyo, a plain-looking but kind-hearted OFW in Japan, who falls in love with a blind woman played by De Rossi.
 According to the film's co-producer Piolo Pascual, the role of Tonyo was "tailor-made" for Marquez.
 Against expectations, Kita Kita went on to become the highest-grossing Filipino independent film of all time, earning ₱300 million (approx. US$5.88 million) within three weeks of release.
 Due to the film's popularity, the entertainment media dubbed Marquez and De Rossi's pairing as "AlEmpoy".
+For his performance, he was nominated for the Gawad Urian for Best Actor.
+He also co-hosted the 41st Gawad Urian Awards ceremony with De Rossi and Butch Francisco.

 In July 2017, Marquez opened Wayback 90's, a 1990s-themed restobar in his hometown, Baliuag, Bulacan.

 In 2018, Marquez and De Rossi had supporting roles in the ABS-CBN series Since I Found You, which aired from April to August.
 That same year, in the comedy film Kusina Kings, Marquez and Zanjoe Marudo starred as a pair of chefs who attempt to save their restaurant by joining a reality show.

 Beginning in 2019, Marquez appeared in FPJ's Ang Probinsyano as Domingo "Domengsu" Suarez, an aspiring actor who is mistakenly arrested in a drug raid and later becomes a police informant.
 Also in 2019, he was reunited with De Rossi in the music video for "Pag-ibig Sa Tabing-Dagat" by Orange and Lemons.

+Marquez again co-starred with De Rossi in Walang KaParis, an Amazon Prime Video original film released in March 2023.
+The romantic drama is set in Paris and was directed by Kita Kita director Sigrid Andrea Bernardo.

+In 2024, he joined Susan Enriquez as the newest co-host of GTV's news magazine show iJuander.